Actyx/machines/docs/swarm-workflow/swarm-workflow-state-interaction-duality/README.md

 ### Simplifying The Iteration As State

-Now we know that a swarm workflow is a loop of state change, a local task, and an event publication.
+Now we know that a swarm workflow is a loop interactions with uniform pattern.
+Within the loop, one iteration does not trample over the other.
+Therefore, we can treat each iteration as a state;
-The interaction of pattern and the various agents can be deprioritized and we can now focus on the order of state variants within the swarm workflow.
+Disregard the uniform interations and focus on the order of the swarm's state variants.

 To put it more concretely, we can say the solution workflow for the example-problem involves five states: `Initial`, `Docking`, `DrawingWater`, `Undocking`, `Done`.

+A state implies its local task and next transition if any.
-And then we can further describe the state, for example: in the `Initial` state, the pump, the active agent executes a local task where it ensures the docks is clear, and then publish `DockAvailable` which them moves the swarm workflow forward to the `Docking` state, and so on.
+For example, in the `Initial` state, the pump, the active agent executes a local task where it ensures the docks is clear, and then publish `DockAvailable` which them moves the swarm workflow forward to the `Docking` state, and so on.

-Therefore we can picture the order of state variants of the workflow with a much more simple state diagram:
+Illustrated with a state diagram:

 ![state-diagram](../state-diagram.svg)